 Anthropomorphic Mouse (1 or 2-headed) Taxidermy

-In this class, students will learn all the skills required to make--and leave class with--their very own piece of one- or two-headed anthropomorphic taxidermy.
+In this class, students will learn all the skills required to make--and leave class with--their very own piece of one- or two-headed mouse taxidermy.
+Animals used in this class are responsibly sourced (naturally deceased mice from reputable breeders).
+Nothing is harmed for the sake of the class.

 Anthropomorphic taxidermy--a practice in which animals are posed as if engaged in human activities--was an art form made famous by Victorian taxidermist and museologist Walter Potter.
 In this class, as profiled by the New York Times, students will learn to create--from start to finish--anthropomorphic animals inspired by the charming and imaginative work of Mr. Potter.
 Your final project might take the form of a bespectacled, whiskey swilling, top hat tipping mouse; or perhaps a rodent mermaid queen of the burlesque world?
 With some props and some artful styling, your mouse can become whatever or whomever you want; this is the joy of anthropomorphic taxidermy.
 For students who would prefer to create a naturalistic mount, anatomy, reference, and all other necessary nuances will be covered.